 - Repeat these steps until you have the desired potion

-The base ingredients are the first ingredient added to the brewing process.
+The base ingredients are the first ingredient added to the brewing stand in the process.
 Every potion requires a base ingredient, which determine the potion’s type.
 The base ingredients are listed below, along with the type of potion each ingredient creates.
 The modifier effect is when the ingredient is used at the end of the brewing process, to enhance or adapt potions.

 |Ingredient||Potion type||Modifier effect|